European Master in Health Economics and Management

 Enrolment by the Erasmus University Rotterdam

-When your application is finalized, the Erasmus University of Rotterdam takes over.
+When your application is finalized, Erasmus University takes over.
 They will provide you with information about your enrolment and details about the payment.
 You can expect the information mid-May.

 The University of Bologna about the start